Pungyeon/clean-go-article/README.md

 }
 ```

-While we are on the topic.
-There are also a bunch of other side-effects that come along when writing in this style of code.
-Rather obviously, it makes our code much easier to test.
-It's much easier to get 100% code coverage on a function that is 4 lines (written by a sane person), than a function which is 400 lines.
-That's common sense.

 #### Function Signatures

-Creating good function naming structure, makes it easier to read and understand the intent of code.
-Making our functions shorter, helps with the understanding of the content of the function logic.
-The last part of cleaning our functions, will be to understand the context of the function input.
-With this, comes another easy to follow rule.
-Function signatures, should only contain one or two input parameters.
-On certain exceptional occasions, three can be acceptable, but this is where we should start considering a refactor.
-Much like the rule that our function should only be 5-8 lines long, this can seem quite extreme at first.
-However, I feel that this rule is more immediately demonstrably true.
+Creating a good function naming structure makes it easier to read and understand the intent of the code.
+As we saw above, making our functions shorter helps us understand the function's logic.
+The last part of cleaning our functions involves understanding the context of the function input.
+With this comes another easy-to-follow rule: <strong>Function signatures should only contain one or two input parameters</strong>.
+In certain exceptional cases, three can be acceptable, but this is where we should start considering a refactor.
+Much like the rule that our functions should only be 5&ndash;8 lines long, this can seem quite extreme at first.
+However, I feel that this rule is much easier to prove.

-As an example, take the following function from the RabbitMQ introduction tutorial, to their Go library:
+Take the following function from RabbitMQ's introduction tutorial to its Go library:

 ```go
 q, err := ch.QueueDeclare(